 We take innovations in basic science and help turn them into treatments and therapies that have a direct impact for patients and often save lives.

-The UCLH Biomedical Research Centre (BRC) is a partnership between University College London Hospitals NHS Foundation Trust (UCLH) and UCL (University College London).
-UCLH BRC is at the heart of the London Knowledge Quarter for biomedical science.
+The NIHR UCLH Biomedical Research Centre (BRC) is a part of the NIHR, hosted by University College London Hospitals NHS Foundation Trust (UCLH) in partnership with UCL (University College London).
+The UCLH BRC is at the heart of the London Knowledge Quarter for biomedical science.

-The UCLH BRC was established in 2007 as one of five centres that were competitively awarded funding by the National Institute for Health and Care Research (NIHR) to support world leading clinical translational research.
-In September 2016, the UCLH BRC was awarded £114M for 2017-2022 to enable continued growth in our experimental medicine and early translational research programmes.
+The UCLH BRC was established in 2007 as one of five centres that were competitively awarded funding by the National Institute for Health and Care Research (NIHR) to enable and deliver world-leading health and social care research that improves people's health and wellbeing and promotes economic growth.
+In October 2022, the UCLH BRC was awarded £90.2 for 2022-2027 to enable continued growth in our experimental medicine and early translational research programmes.

 Our expertise